cedricbonhomme/guardian/README.md

 Check the status of interdependent services.

-- based on a yaml file;
+- based on a YAML file;
-- checks and measures performed by probes;
+- tests performed by custom scripts (Shell script, Python script, etc.);
-- no database;
+- no database and serverless;
-- serverless;
+- generation of HTML status page;
 - email notifications.

-## Example
+## Examples

 ```bash
 $ guardian --help